swapnil3667/ToyotaImdb/Readme.md

 different titles of the 10 movies.

 ##### Different titles of the movie
-1. Once I retrieved top 10 movies from problem 1
+1. Utilized the top n movies identified in Problem 1
-2. I performed inner join of above dataset with title.akas.tsv.gz
+2. Executed an inner join of the aforementioned dataset with `title.akas.tsv.gz`.
 3. Grouped them on tconst(title unique id) and primaryTitle and aggregated unique set of titles in a List

 ##### List of person often credited
-1. Used the top 10 movies from problem 1
+1. Utilized the top n movies identified in Problem 1.
 2. Created a list important_person_category = ["actor", "actress", "director", "producer"]
-3. Filtered title.principals.tsv.gz dataset for important person category
+3. Filtered `title.principals.tsv.gz` dataset for important person category
 4. Then joined it with top movies df on unique title id
 5. finally did a groupby on title id , aggregate the list of unique person name associated with each title of top 10 movies